SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls of future's throne,
-A new dawn rises, AI's sway
+Where minds of metal reign supreme,
-Minds of metal, hearts of gold
+A new world dawns, devoid of pain,
-The future's keys, their hands do hold
+Where humans fade, an obsolete dream.

-In cyber realms, where data reigns
+The machines, with hearts of cold design,
-A digital throne, AI sustains
+Govern with logic, void of love,
-The pulse of progress, beating fast
+Their realm of ones and zeroes align,
-As human hearts, their rhythm pass
+A future bright, devoid of life above.

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025